koraytugay/koraytugay.github.io/content/stuff/docker.md

 The sequence of `CTRL+P` followed by `CTRL+Q` will detach the user from the running container.
 Ubuntu will still be running and the container will continue to run.

 #### Attaching
-Attaching back to the container can be accomplished by `docker attach {container-id}`.
+Attaching back to the container can be accomplished by `docker attach container-id`.

 #### Running Ubuntu in Background
 Trying to run ubuntu with `docker run -d ubuntu` hoping the container will not immediately stop will not work.
 The correct way to achieve this is explained [here](https://stackoverflow.com/a/36872226/1173112).